frconor-ebook/meditations/_posts/2025-03-28-the-pharisee-and-the-publican.md

 The more we\'re involved in professional and apostolic activities, the more important our prayer becomes.
 In *The Forge*, we\'re told, "The way to cut short all evils we suffer is to pray" (Josemaría Escrivá, *The Forge*, Point 76).

-We could ask Our Lord to go deeper in this parable, to see the dangers of pride in our prayer, the importance of humility, because "the prayer of the humble pierces the clouds."
+We could ask Our Lord to go deeper in this parable, to see the dangers of pride in our prayer, the importance of humility, because "the prayer of the humble pierces the clouds" (Sir.
+35:21).

 Mary, may you teach me how to pray with a greater spirit of humility, so that my prayer may be more effective, as you want it to be.